carbonblack/carbon-black-cloud-sdk-python/README.md

 `No module named 'cbc_sdk'`.
 If so, set your `PYTHONPATH` to include the `src/` subdirectory of the SDK project directory before running `make html`, or the equivalent command `sphinx-build -M html . _build`.

+#### Pull-Requests

+The webhook with readthedocs will create a build of the branch and report on the status of the build to the GitHub pull request

 #### Using Docker

 Build the documentation by running: